NikolaiRadke/JQ6500-rescue-tool/README.md

     Linux command line tool source.
 ```

-## Windows
+## How to use the tool with Windows

 1. You need the prepared ISO-image from this repository from here [jq6500_rescue_tool.iso](https://github.com/NikolaiRadke/JQ6500-rescue-tool/tree/master/ISO).
 2. Create a bootable medium. **Right click** on *jq6500_rescue_tool.iso* und select **Burn disc image**, insert a blank CDROM oder DVD and press **Burn**.
+It is also possible to boot from an USB stick.
+There a several tools like [Unetbootin](https://unetbootin.github.io).
-3. Restart your computer and boot from Disc (usually bei pressing F11, F12, DEL or whatever during startup, see your mainboard manual).
+3. Restart your computer and boot from disc or stick (usually bei pressing Enter, F11, F12, DEL or whatever during startup, see your mainboard manual).
 4. Plug in your JQ6500-16p.
 5. After boot process (max.
 1 minute), select **r**.
 Wait until the flashing process is finished.
-6. Unplug your device.
+6. Done.
+Unplug your rescued device.
 7. Reboot to Windows by pressing CTRL+ALT+DEL.
 Yes, reset.
 Don't forget to boot from harddisk again...
-8. Plug in your device again and enjoy Windows interface :-) Congrats, your module is usable again and speaks a bit more western language.
+8. Plug in your device again and enjoy your fresh Windows interface :-).

+Congrats, your module is usable again and speaks a bit more western language.

-## Linux
+## How to use the tool with Linux

 1. Compile the source file *jq6500.c* by typing `Make`.
 Or, if you encounter some errors, type `gcc jq6500.c -o jq6500`
 2. Plug in your device.